carpentries/instructor-training/_episodes/08-motivation.md

 can also not highlight people based on their identity with a minority group; for example, it's not a good idea to say something like "I'm so glad you're here because we do not get enough women in programming."
-That may sound positive, but draws attention to the stereotype that women aren't good at programming.
+That may sound positive, but draws attention to the stereotype that women are not good at programming.

 > ## Never Learn Alone
 >